 How do I apply to set aside a default judgment?

-If default judgment is entered against you in relation to a debt, it is possible for you to subsequently apply to the court to set aside the judgment.
+If default judgment is entered against you in relation to a debt, you may be able to apply to the court to set aside the judgment.
 You may apply to have the judgment set aside by filing an Interlocutory Application (Form 77) and supporting Affidavit (Form 12), setting out the reasons why judgment should be set aside.

 There are a number of grounds on which you may apply to have judgment set aside, including:

-When making the application to set aside the default judgment, the you must seek the courts permission (leave) to file a Defence (and/or Cross-Claim).
-You may wish to include a copy of your draft Defence (and/or Cross-Claim) as supporting documents to the Interlocutory Application.
+When applying to set aside the default judgment, you must seek the court's permission to file a defence (and/or cross claim).
+You may wish to include a copy of your draft defence (and/or cross claim) as supporting documents to the Interlocutory Application.

 If you wish to admit the creditor's claim, then an application to set aside default judgment may not be appropriate.
-Legal advice should be sought before making an application to set aside default judgment.
+Seek legal advice before applying to set aside default judgment.

 What can the creditor do now?